KishanMistri/Data-Science-Machine-Learning-journey/Interview_Materials/Set-1_Questions.md

    - In the context of confusion matrix, we can say Type I error occurs when we classify a value as positive (1) when it is actually negative (0).
 Type II error occurs when we classify a value as negative (0) when it is actually positive(1).
    -    <img src="https://user-images.githubusercontent.com/20341930/164376941-ec405e83-849d-48dd-89a3-ac77857ad379.png" data-canonical-src="https://user-images.githubusercontent.com/20341930/164376941-ec405e83-849d-48dd-89a3-ac77857ad379.png" width="450" height="450" />

+#### 31. You are working on a classification problem.
+For validation purposes, you’ve randomly sampled the training data set into train and validation.
+You are confident that your model will work incredibly well on unseen data since your validation accuracy is high.
+However, you get shocked after getting poor test accuracy.
+What went wrong?
+   - In case of classification problem, we should always use stratified sampling instead of random sampling.
+A random sampling doesn’t takes into consideration the proportion of target classes.
+   - On the contrary, stratified sampling helps to maintain the distribution of target variable in the resultant distributed samples also.

+#### 32. You have been asked to evaluate a regression model based on R², adjusted R² and tolerance.
+What will be your criteria?
+   - Tolerance (1 / VIF(Variance Inflation Factor)) is used as an indicator of multicollinearity.
+It is an indicator of percent of variance in a predictor which cannot be accounted by other predictors.
+Large values of tolerance is desirable.
+   - We will consider adjusted R² as opposed to R² to evaluate model fit because R² increases irrespective of improvement in prediction accuracy as we add more variables.
+But, adjusted R² would only increase if an additional variable improves the accuracy of model, otherwise stays same.
+It is difficult to commit a general threshold value for adjusted R² because it varies between data sets.
+For example: a gene mutation data set might result in lower adjusted R² and still provide fairly good predictions, as compared to a stock market data where lower adjusted R² implies that model is not good.

+#### 33. In k-means or kNN, we use euclidean distance to calculate the distance between nearest neighbors.
+Why not manhattan distance ?
+   - We don’t use manhattan distance because it calculates distance horizontally or vertically only.
+   - It has dimension restrictions.
+On the other hand, euclidean metric can be used in any space to calculate distance.
+Since, the data points can be present in any dimension, euclidean distance is a more viable option.
+   - Example: Think of a chess board, the movement made by a bishop or a rook is calculated by manhattan distance because of their respective vertical & horizontal movements.

+#### 34. Question
+   - Answer

+#### 35. Question
+   - Answer

+#### 36. Question
+   - Answer

+#### 37. Question
+   - Answer

+#### 38. Question
+   - Answer

+#### 39. Question
+   - Answer

+#### 40. Question
+   - Answer

+#### 41. Question
+   - Answer

+#### 42. Question
+   - Answer

+#### 43. Question
+   - Answer

+#### 44. Question
+   - Answer

 ###### References/Sources: